Courtney Kupets should have felt sorry for herself.

 Now she would have to succumb to it.

 "The hardest part was just knowing I wouldn't be the same type of athlete for a while, during the rehab," Kupets said.
 "I just couldn't even imagine not having my mobility, even for a little while."

-Rehabilitation only became hard when Kupets wanted to do more.
+Rehabilitation became hard only when Kupets wanted to do more.
 Worried that Kupets might be working too much, Kelli Hill, her coach, sometimes told her to slow down.
 "I had to hold her back," Hill said.
-"She wanted to walk to soon, she wanted to run too soon, she wanted to do her floor routine too soon."
+"She wanted to walk too soon, she wanted to run too soon, she wanted to do her floor routine too soon."

-"She always wanted to get better before the Olympics," said Jennifer Iovino, who works out at Hill's Gymnastics and goes to school with Kupets at Magruder High School.
+"She always wanted to get better before the Olympics," said Jennifer Iovino, who works out at Hill's Gymnastics and goes to school with Kupets at Magruder High.
 "When she worked out, you'd see her cry and cry just out of pure determination.
 It was tough to watch."

 Three months after the surgery, Kupets finally ditched her crutches.
 By five months, she'd brainstormed with Hill to create a new floor routine.
 The old one, Kupets said, seemed too simple.
 She wanted a routine with faster music, more dancing and more difficult choreography.

 At seven months, when Lahr expected Kupets to begin enjoying "medium" mobility, Kupets competed again.
 She went to a training program in Houston at Bela and Martha Karolyi's ranch, passed a physical ability test and wowed with her uneven bars and beam routines.

 On June 6, Kupets performed all four routines (uneven bars, beam, floor and vault) at the U.S. national championships in Nashville, the same event she won in 2003.
 She went into the championships hoping to stay healthy, hoping to survive.